Accommodation Around the World

 • Nasca Travel One Hostel– It’s a very basic hotel but the staff is friendly and helpful.
 The location is not the best but it really wasn’t a big worry.

 • Arequipa: We stayed at this Airbnb.
-It wasn’t the cleanest or the most comfortable, but we had a good time here as they had a garden, a cute dog, and they were very sweet themselves.
+It wasn’t the cleanest or the most comfortable, but we had a good time here, as they had a garden and a cute dog, and they were very sweet themselves.
 However, I would recommend staying at a hotel closer to the centre, like Hotel Tierrasur.
 We had actually booked this initially but it wasn’t available when we had to change our dates of stay.

 • Cusco: We stayed in a private room in a hostel called Brother’s House.
 I found it to be dingy and wouldn’t stay again as a mid-range traveller but it’s not a bad option for budget travellers.
 This is the place we initially booked but it wasn’t available on our new dates.